-Ringworm Treatment at Urgent Care and Walk-In Clinic in Narberth, PA
+Ringworm Treatment in Narberth, PA

 Getting a skin infection is not at the top of anyone’s “to do” list.
 You likely must deal with itchy and painful skin that makes you feel uncomfortable for the entire day.
 Who wants to suffer for days with that while you wait for your primary care physician to be available?
 At AFC Urgent Care Narberth we have treated a variety of skin infections at our walk-in medical clinic.
 One of the most common infections we see is Ringworm.